 Step 5: Open a dedicated bank account

-You can then use this account to receive any new contributions and/or rollovers from other super funds, pay all fund-related bills and loan payments, and keep track of benefits paid to members.
-You won’t need to open a separate bank account for each member, but you will need to keep a separate record of their entitlement, called a ‘member account’.
-Each member account will record member contributions, fund earnings and benefit payments made.
+It's absolutely essential that you open a separate bank account dedicated to your SMSF to keep your super fund assets well away from your personal assets and simplify account-keeping and administration.
+The trustees can use this account to receive any new contributions and rollovers from other super funds, pay all fund-related bills and loan payments, and keep track of benefits paid to members.
+Trustees will also need to keep a separate record of each members' entitlements, called a 'member account' recording a member's contributions, fund earnings and benefit payments.

 Step 6: Invest